 It’s hard to pinpoint exactly when the once squalid area around Canal Street became a major tourist attraction – but there’s no doubt it has changed beyond recognition over the last 20 years.
 The days of hidden doorways leading to seedy bars where unspeakable things happened in the dark are long gone.

 The canal-side tables of the Gay Village are always lively, with bars serving as cafes during the day and filling up after dark.
-It’s still one of the few places in town you can literally party all night, as some of its clubs are open until 4am.
+There are also clubs, some great restaurants, and even hotels along the main strip, frequented by both the LGBT+ community and allies.